ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 between the *mark* and *sweep* phases.
 If you are dumping a heap using the `dumpHeap()` function from GJS's System module, you will never see a *gray* root since JavaScript execution is paused during a collection cycle.
-You may see them if you are dumping a heap by sending a `SIGUSR1` to a GJS process with the env variable `GJS_DEBUG_HEAP_OUTPUT` set, but they will still be very rare.
+You may see them if you are dumping a heap by sending `SIGUSR1` to a GJS process with the env variable `GJS_DEBUG_HEAP_OUTPUT` set, but they will still be very rare.

 The third part is the **label**.
 Root labels are generally types of objects like